 Minimum credit score requirements have increased, along with some down payment requirements.
 Let’s break down some of the latest program changes below.

-Please note* This post is being written in April 2020: Loan program changes have been frequent in recent weeks and will likely continue for the next month or so.
-However, most experts agree the mortgage guideline changes are temporary and will return to normal once Cornavirus fears subside and the economy fully reopens.
+Please note* Loan program changes have been frequent in recent months but should stabilize very soon.
+Most experts agree the mortgage guideline changes are temporary and should return to normal once Coronavirus fears subside and the economy fully reopens.

 Credit score requirements are about the same and depend greatly on the down payment amount.
 Mortgage payment reserve (savings retained after closing) requirements are a bit higher.